uniVocity/univocity-examples/README.md

 ```

-The result shows the previous 2 rows in uppercase and 3 new, all in lower case and, as a result of the "toInteger" function, no leading zeros.
+The result shows the previous 2 rows in uppercase and 3 new, all in lower case and, as a result of the `toInteger` function, no leading zeros.

 ### Reference mappings ###